-There are a number of common myths and misconceptions about the ACNC's Governance Standards.
-Here we respond and provide information about the Governance Standards and how they affect your charity.
+There are a number of common myths and misconceptions about the ACNC Governance Standards.
+Here we respond to them and provide information about the Governance Standards and how they affect your charity.

-Response: Probably not.
-Most charities are likely to already have clauses (in relation to their not-for-profit nature, purpose and meeting requirements) that will meet the Governance Standards.
+Probably not.
+Most charities are likely to already have clauses in their governing document (in relation to their not-for-profit nature, purpose and meeting requirements) that will meet the Governance Standards.

 However, if there is a specific part of your charity’s governing document that prevents it from meeting any aspect of the standards, your charity will have to make changes to ensure it meets the Governance Standards.